Sigmmma/c20/src/content/h1/tags/readme.md

 /%}

 # Tag structure
-Each tag class is a binary (non-text) data structure with a fixed layout and size.

 ## Tag references and paths
 A _tag path_ is like a URL for a tag.
 References from one tag file to another are stored as tag paths with an accompanying [group ID](#group-ids) for the type.
 For example, the path `levels\test\tutorial\tutorial` and group ID `sbsp` is how the tutorial [scenario](~) references its [BSP](~scenario_structure_bsp).
 Tag paths are assumed relative to a `tags` directory, but are not literal filesystem paths since they don't contain an extension.